-- Transfer tax varies by state and can have additional transfer tax at the local level.
-Typically transfer taxes are split between the buyer and the seller, but it can sometimes be negotiated in the deal. - If you are selling a second home, a flipped home, or rental property, you may need to set aside additional money to cover capital gains taxes that you will owe at tax time.
-This is a tax that applies to non-inventory assets, including real estate. - Property taxes should be paid up to the closing date; you should pay your share of the property taxes in advance, by placing the money in an escrow account.
+- Transfer tax varies but in BC on Vancouver Island it is 1% on the first \$200,000, 2% on \$200,000 \$2M and 3% on \$2M-\$3M and 5% on \$3M+ - There are exemptions so ensure to speak to your agent, but this tax only applies to the buyer in the transaction. - If you are selling a second home, a flipped home, or rental property, you may need to set aside additional money to cover capital gains taxes that you will owe at tax time.
+This is a tax that applies to non-inventory assets, including real estate. - Property taxes should be paid up to the closing date; you should pay your share of the property taxes in advance, by placing the money in an escrow account. - Spec tax or Vacancy Tax should also be considered, depending on your situation and what part of BC you are living in.

-Clean up(Optional):
+Other(Optional):

 - Painting.
-Though it's not required, a simple fresh coat of paint can do wonders for sprucing up your home for showings. - Deep Clean.
-If you decide to pay for someone to deep clean your home getting all the nooks and crannies you might overlook while doing your general sweep through expect to pay between \$200 and \$400 for this service.
+Not required, but a simple fresh coat can change the look of the home. - Deep Clean.
+If you decide to pay for someone to deep clean your home expect to pay between \$200 and \$400 for this service, size dependent. - Hire an appraiser: Having a professional appraisal done on your home can cost between \$300 and \$700, but is not always the best most accurate source of market price as realtors are the ones in the active market daily.

-Other:

-• Hire an appraiser: Having a professional appraisal done on your home can cost between \$300 and \$700, but it can be a small price to pay if it helps you sell your home quickly and for an appropriate price.

-3. Find Out What Your Home is Worth
+FealBuilding your future, together

+3. FIND OUT WHAT YOUR HOME IS WORTH

-The next step of the home buying process is to find out how much your home is worth.
+The next step of the home-buying process is to find out how much your home is worth.
 There are a few ways to answer this.